Report a Concern for a Student

 How do I report my concern?

-Denison University faculty, staff and parents are invited to report concerns about students by using an online reporting form.
-The Advocate CareNetwork Report Form is available at: https://denison-advocate.symplicity.com/public_report The form provides fields in which you identify yourself and give your contact information.
+Denison University faculty and staff are invited to report concerns about students by using an online reporting form.
+The CareNetwork Report Form is available by clicking the online form below or at: https://denison-advocate.symplicity.com/care_report The form provides fields in which you identify yourself and give your contact information.
 In subsequent fields, you identify the student(s) of concern, describe the nature of your concern, and identify others who may be affected or involved.
 Finally, the form asks whether we may share your name with the student or with staff members, or whether your report is to remain confidential.

 Please be aware that any time you record information about a student in an email, a note, a recording, or a CareNetwork form, etc., the information becomes part of the student’s protected education record.
 Such information should be presented in a professional manner.